 3.3.
 Audiences’ acceptance/rejections of knowledge claims

 In the examination of news as knowledge and justified beliefs, one must also ask what makes particular forms of news justified from the audience’s point of view.
 The justification of news as valid knowledge includes audience activities on three aspects: general trust, patterns of consumption and critical evaluations.
 Audiences attribute different levels of trust/distrust to different news providers, with implications for their news consumption as well as their inclination to accept the truth claims of individual news items.
 News consumption is typically embedded in everyday practices.
-Forms of news are in practices accepted or rejected as valid (reliable, interesting, relevant) knowledge about current events, in the way they are actually consumed and prioritized.
+Forms of news are accepted or rejected as valid (reliable, interesting, relevant) knowledge about current events, in the way they are actually consumed and prioritized.
 The patterns of clicking and sharing digital news, for example, validate particular forms of news, whether intentional or not.
+How news organizations evaluate and understand their authority as truth-tellers, and more specifically, the relevance of individual news items, is dependent on audience feedback increasingly measured through audience metrics (Zamith, 2018).
 Taken together, audiences’ preunderstandings of the principals behind the news and their habitual forms of news consumption mean they do not need to critically assess individual news, if they do not have particular reasons to doubt its veracity (Tandoc et al., 2017, pp. 3–4).
 How the three aspects of trust, patterns of consumption and critical evaluations are interrelated is a key issue in current research (e.g. Fletcher and Park, 2017).
 Schwarzenegger (2019) propose the concept “personal epistemologies” to analyze how individuals navigate their media use and interact with the news based on perceived credibility and conceptions of knowledge and knowing.